rendrap/miss-devi/_pages/publications.md

 </div>
 <div class="col-sm-7">

-[Y. Mehta][340], [K. Jahan][341], J. Laicovsky, L. Miller, Devi Parikh and A. Lozano
+[Yusuf A. Mehta][mehta], [Kauser Jahan][jahan], J. Laicovsky, L. Miller, Devi Parikh and A. Lozano

-[Evaluate the Effect of Coarse and Fine Rubber Particles on Laboratory Rutting Performance of Asphalt Concrete Mixtures][342]
+[Evaluate the Effect of Coarse and Fine Rubber Particles on Laboratory Rutting Performance of Asphalt Concrete Mixtures][swj-05]

 _The Journal of Solid Waste Technology And Management_, 2005